violetrs521/CSCI340_HW5/readme.md

 ### Threads

 a) What is the main difference between processes and threads?
+Threads share address spaces and processes do not.
+This makes it a lot easier when trying to share data with threads, processes should be used when tasks are logically separate.
+Processes have page tables and translation lookaside buffers while threads do not this means processes take longer when context switching.

 b) Why would you use multiple threads in a program?